ushowjack/screen-console/README.md

 window.screenConsole = new ScreenConsole();
 // Init the instance.
 screenConsole.init();
+// You can use the extendsExports api to do something like add exports when you want to log.
+// But you should remenber don't use the console[xxx] at all. screenConsole.extendsExports(()=>{
+    alert('hello');
+});

-// You can use the all functions of window.console. screenConsole.log(1);
+// You can use the all functions of window.console and now you can use the arguments. screenConsole.log(1);
 screenConsole.error(1);
 screenConsole.info(1);